alfolsen/FU-Incuranse/README.md

 --------------------------------
 Get Icons, by simply copying the "code" into text.
+&spades; &clubs; &hearts; &diams;

-for example:  type &spades; as text, then it will become the spade icon.
+for example:  type     & spades;   (without the whitespace between) as text, then it will become the spade icon.

 <p> &spades; </p>